auto-noah/WordleClone477/README.md

 # [Wordle Web Application](https://final-exam-yoqpwdjonq-uc.a.run.app/home)

 This is a clone of the popular daily word guessing game "Wordle" that I produced in my Web Development course.
-However, my implementation has a guess board of size 'nxn', where n is the length of the word of the day.
+However, my implementation has a grid size of 'nxn', where n is the length of the word of the day.

 https://final-exam-yoqpwdjonq-uc.a.run.app/home